Help support ABTA programs and research through Charitable Shopping.

 Laura Bundesen, Artist

 Laura Bundesen stitches together art and neuroscience with an aim to translate real neuroscience information into abstract fiber art to create a sense of joy, wonder and inspiration.
-She offers reprints of her embroidered Word Cloud piece, with 20% of sales benefiting the ABTA.
+She offers reprints of her Neural Network design that appears on ABTA’s 2021 BT5K gear and her embroidered Word Cloud piece, with 20% of sales benefiting the ABTA.

 Since the inaugural release of the Bella Mente label in 2015, Traveling Vineyard has donated $1 from the sale of every bottle to ABTA—nearly $90,000—through its independent Wine Guides.
 The 2018 Bella Mente, Delle Venezie Pinot Grigio, Italy, is a 100% Pinot Grigio derived from the attributes of northern Italian terroir for a fruit-driven, clean, crisp white wine.
 In addition to purchasing Bella Mente here, you can also host your own tasting with Traveling Vineyard’s free in-home wine tastings.